Six dead of coronavirus in Seattle area, U.S. officials scramble to prepare for more cases

 The U.S. Congress is expected to take up a spending measure in coming days that could allocate billions more dollars for the virus response.

-World stock markets, after a week-long slide, on Monday regained a measure of calm amid hope of a possible stimulus, while U.S. stocks were up around 3%.
-[MKTS/GLOB]

-Reporting by Steve Holland, David Shepardson, Susan Heavey, Lisa Lambert, Makini Brice, David Morgan, Idrees Ali and Phil Stewart in Washington, Michael Erman and Caroline Humer in New York and Manas Mishra in Bengaluru, Steve Gorman in Los Angeles; Writing by Grant McCool; Editing by Bill Berkrot
+Reporting by Steve Gorman in Los Angeles; additional reporting by Steve Holland, David Shepardson, Susan Heavey, Lisa Lambert, Makini Brice, David Morgan, Idrees Ali and Phil Stewart in Washington, Michael Erman and Caroline Humer in New York and Manas Mishra in Bengaluru, Writing by Grant McCool; Editing by Bill Berkrot and Jonathan Oatis